felixchengxh/table_manager/README.md

 Although originally designed for this specific use case, the tool is built to be relatively general-purpose,
 and I hope others may find it useful as well.
-The interface and documentation are primarily written in Traditional Chinese — hope that's not a problem!
+The interface and documentation are primarily written in Traditional Chinese(and some hard code) — hope that's not a problem!
 ## Installation
 ```
 pip install pandas